kuhasuki/Proposal/README.md

 - [ ] Create an account
 - [ ] Log in / Log out
 - [ ] Upload, update, play, and delete tracks
-- [ ] Tracks can organized into albums by their creator
-- [ ] Any public tracks can be added to a playlist
-- [ ] Search for tracks by artist, song title, album, popularity(play count)
 - [ ] Render a waveform representation of each track
+- [ ] Any track can be added to a playlist

+## Reach Goals

 - [ ] Allow users to leave timestamped comments for a track which are shown in sync when the song is played by others
 - [ ] Allow browsing through the site while maintaining song playback
+- [ ] Tracks can organized into albums by their creator
+- [ ] Search for tracks by artist, song title, album, popularity(play count)

 ## Design Docs
 * [View Wireframes][view]